-Throughout the course, students are encouraged to speak English individually, in pairs, and in groups as much as possible, in order to give them the confidence to communicate orally in a variety of different situations.
+Throughout the course, students are encouraged to speak English individually, in pairs and in groups as much as possible, in order to give them the confidence to communicate orally in a variety of different situations.

-Through carefully staged and supported tasks, students have the opportunity to speak in every lesson of Beehive American.
-In Lesson 1, students activate the new vocabulary in an engaging pairwork activity and they practice functional language by modeling an everyday conversation.
-In Lessons 2 and 3, there are contextualized speaking activities to activate the unit grammar.
-In Lesson 4, the students learn to express their feelings and opinions through the emotional well-being feature.
-In Lesson 5, students contrast their experiences with children in other countries in a simple dialogue, which is modeled in the video and on the Student Book page.
-Finally, the Team Up! tasks accompanying Lessons 1-4 and the end-of-unit projects are designed to encourage students to collaborate in pairs and groups.
+Through carefully staged and supported tasks, students have the opportunity to speak in every lesson of Beehive.
+In Lesson 1 students practise functional language by modelling an everyday conversation.
+In Lessons 2 and 3 there are contextualized speaking activities to activate the unit grammar.
+In Lesson 4 the students learn to express their feelings and opinions through the emotional well-being feature.
+In Lesson 5, students contrast their experiences with children in other countries in a simple dialogue, which is modelled in the video and on the Student Book page.
+Finally, the Team Up! tasks accompanying Lessons 1-5 and the end-of-unit projects are designed to encourage students to collaborate in pairs and groups.
 The teaching notes also contain suggestions for optional or extension activities to provide students with even more speaking practice.

-Many of the speaking activities in the Student Book are modeled in the audio recordings.
-This gives students the opportunity to practice repeating example sentences in order to gain confidence before they form their own sentences in English.
+Many of the speaking activities in the Student Book are modelled in the audio recordings.
+This gives students the opportunity to practise repeating example sentences in order to gain confidence before they form their own sentences in English.